 At its teleconference meeting last night, the first such official city board or commission meeting since the coronavirus epidemic, the West Hollywood Planning Commission considered whether to approve tract maps for two different apartment buildings that are converting into condominiums.

 A tract map is one of the processes used to subdivide real property into smaller lots.
-Typically, the tract map is used to create five or more residential lots.
-State law requires that a condo subdivision tract map must be approved or denied within 50 days of
+Typically, the

 The Commission unanimously approved, with minimal discussion, a subdivision tract map for a four-story, eight-unit building currently under construction at 916 Westbourne Drive, just north of Santa Monica Boulevard.